-Just three more days of the calendar to be ticked off, and the collective willpower of the nation collapses in tandem.
-In households across the land, the arrival of February marks the year’s worst hangover; the passing of a successful Dry January celebrated with a thorough soaking, then mourned with a day of dehydration satchels and groaning.
-A chorus of ‘I’m never drinking again’ rarely lasts long.
+Just 26 more days of the calendar to be ticked off, and the collective willpower of the nation collapses in tandem.
+In households across the land, the arrival of February marks the year’s worst hangover; the passing of a successful Dry January celebrated with a thorough soaking, then mourned with a day defined by dehydration sachets and groaning.
+A chorus of ”I’m never drinking again” rarely lasts long.

 CHERISH THE POSITIVE CHANGE

-For those who have enjoyed (or endured) a month of sobriety, it can be a genuinely eye-opening experience.
+For those who are intent on enjoying (or enduring) a month of sobriety, it can be a genuinely eye-opening experience.
 Physically, most abstainers report having a better complexion and figure; something no amount of beauty products can match.
 Mentally, a more positive mindset, greater energy and ambition, and clarity of thought are common; something no amount of brain training can achieve.
 And financially, the money saved on not going out and blowing your paycheck on the booze is really, truly significant.
 It’s crazy to think that all of this gets thrown away, just because of a change in the date.

 DON’T LET SOCIALBILITY SUFFER